filiptronicek/pixasplash-wordpress/readme.md

 # A stock image Wordpress plugin
-A WordPress plugin that searches Pixabay and Unsplash and gives you a nice Gutenberg interface to interact with it.
 ![Node.js CI](https://github.com/filiptronicek/pixa-pexels-wordpress/workflows/Node.js%20CI/badge.svg)

  A WordPress Gutenberg plugin to quickly search and attach images from Unsplash & Pixabay.